MarketRasinova/english-for-designers/03-aboutness/case-study.md

 # The Rug Club 🌿

-This project is probably my most beloved.
-Working on this project and succeeding made me believe in myself and see my self worth.

 What was this project exactly?

 It was one of many Creative Glow Challenges hosted by Abi Design on instagram.

+Working on this project and succeeding made me believe in myself and see my self worth.
+Even though I had been studying and working part time on top of it, I managed to make time for passion projects such as this one.
+Participants had one week to create a whole brand identity from scratch and present a unique logo, social media posts and a thank you card.